sthagen/Ciphey-Ciphey/security/threat_model.md

 Relevant risks:

-- local files passed through `--file` may contain sensitive content that is mishandled or overexposed
+- local files passed through `--file` may contain sensitive content that is mishandled or overexposed (via logging)
 - configuration, database contents, or optional model-download credentials are logged, persisted, or disclosed unintentionally
 - plaintext-identification logic classifies secrets or credentials as meaningful plaintext and surfaces them unnecessarily